-Figure 66: Maximum Fixed WSD e.i.r.p. limits for 2nd adjacent channel WSD interference
+Figure 38: Maximum Fixed WSD eirp limits for 2nd adjacent channel WSD interference

-The horizontal axis of Figure 66 corresponds to the wanted field strength level at a 10 m DTT receive antenna height.
+The horizontal axis of Figure 38 corresponds to the wanted field strength level at a 10 m DTT receive antenna height.
 It runs from 56.21 dBµV/m (the median field strength at the DTT coverage edge for fixed reception) to 125.21 dBµV/m (which corresponds to the field strength levels very near to the DTT transmitter).

-The vertical axis of Figure 66 corresponds to the maximum fixed (at 10 m antenna height) WSD e.i.r.p. in order that the LP = 0.1% limit is not exceeded (at 10 m for fixed, and at 1.5 m for portable outdoor/indoor).
+The vertical axis of Figure 38 corresponds to the maximum fixed (at 10 m antenna height) WSD eirp. in order that the LP = 0.1% limit is not exceeded (at 10 m for fixed, and at 1.5 m for portable outdoor/indoor).

+Combined PR and Oth WSD eirp limits for UE WSD interference

+The parameters for the UE WSD eirp study are given in the section A5.7.
+The reference geometries are giving in Annex 2.

+It has been shown in section A5.5.4 that absolute eirp limits on WSD transmitters are imposed by DTT overload threshold values.
+Therefore the curves in Figures F18 and F19 will have to be ‘capped’ when these absolute eirp limits are reached

-Figure 67 shows the results for the case of 2nd adjacent channel WSD UE interference with the protection ratio, PR = -40 dB.
+Figure 39 shows the results for the case of 2nd adjacent channel WSD UE interference with the protection ratio, PR = -40 dB.
 The protection criterion is the 0.1% degradation of the location probability: LP = 0.1%.

+It is seen that the maximum UE eirp is severely restricted due to the overload threshold (horizontal dashed lines: -12.2 dBm for fixed silicon receivers and -28.5 dBm for USB receivers; see Figure 66, second adjacent channel).
+As mentioned before, these restrictions may become 10 dB more severe if the DTT overload threshold values for UE TPC ‘on’ are used.